 A black tie presentation dinner dance event will be held at The Cliffs Pavilion in Southend-on-Sea on Friday 6th October, where this year’s winners will be announced – wish us luck!

-CLS Money, an award winning, whole of market UK mortgage broker, is thrilled to announce that it has been selected as a Finalist at the National Mortgage Adviser (NMA) Awards 2017 in the ‘Best Adviser East’ award category.
+CLS Money, an award winning, whole of market UK mortgage broker, is thrilled to announce that it has been selected as a finalist at the 2017 National Mortgage Adviser Awards in the ‘Best Adviser East’ award category.

 The NMAs aims to champion the UK advisory community, as opposed to lenders, intermediary firms and providers, by recognising the best and most dedicated mortgage and protection advice firms amongst it.

-With increasing numbers of people struggling to raise a large enough deposit to purchase their own homes, many are having to turn to their parents, relatives or close friends, to help get them onto the property ladder.
+With increasing numbers of people struggling with raising a mortgage deposit to purchase their own homes, many are having to turn to their parents, relatives or close friends, to help get them onto the property ladder.
 If you are thinking of accepting financial help from a family member or close friend to help fund your home purchase, there are a number of ways in which they can help, which we have handily compiled for you below.